 It is also not without its conceptual problems.
 The liberal perspective can be argued to oversimplify the nature of capitalist development -focusing on particular problems it may be fine, but for the big picture it is lacking.
 There are also alternatives, both idealist (as opposed to rationalist) and Marxist, the latter drawing out the importance of economic processes and emphasising the inherent tendencies within capitalism to conflict and imperialism.
 These are discussed below.

-Within these world views economists have often ignored the general context they operate in and how their theories fit into them.
-Yet clearly the discourse of international relations can often provide the context and points of reference within which debates on the economics of security take place.
+Generally, the contributions of economists have ignored the general context they operate in and how their theories fit into them.
+Yet clearly the discourse of international relations does often provide the context and points of reference within which debates on the economics of security take place.